 See all articles

 RoR is not a young framework - it’s been around long enough to become one of the most stable solutions of its kind.
-Built to make web development fast and efficient, Ruby on Rails has become a favourite of startup development teams, used for fast prototyping and building complex apps in the most cost-effective way.
-Large corporations can feel safe using it, too - it’s stable, secure and supported by a thriving community.
+Built to make web development fast and efficient, Ruby on Rails has become a favorite of startup development teams, and it is used for fast prototyping and building complex apps in the most cost-effective way.
+Large corporations can feel safe using it, too - it’s stable, secure, and supported by a thriving community.
 These advantages are very relevant for fintech.

 Fast delivery and fast prototyping, which improve the productivity of the engineers working on a project, can make or break it.
-A concept can be put into lines of code without wasted resources, and a pitch to investors can be made with a working app, ready to be tried out.
-It’s also easy to build and run tests in Rails - and for any fintech solution, app security is of paramount importance.
+A concept can be put into lines of code without wasted resources, and a pitch to investors can be made with a working app ready to be tried out.
+It’s also easy to build and run tests in Rails - and app security is paramount for any fintech solution.
 Rails makes the testing process pleasant, and the community is robust enough to provide help should it be needed.
 As a mature, well-known solution, Ruby on Rails offers more stability than many other competing frameworks.
 There are no obvious holes in it, and whenever an issue appears, the community is quick to fix it.

-Fast iterations are an important element of the development process: they allow for the quick removal of bugs and other issues.
-This could have a direct impact on security, not to mention user experience.
-And while we are on the topic of security - Rails has built-in security systems (e.g. ones for avoiding session hijacking or cross-site scripting), and it’s easy to add tested, reliable solutions written by the community.
-Finally, Rails can be easily integrated with another language to support fast computation (e.g. with Go).
-This way, a development team can do what they need to do to make their app unique, without losing all the benefits of Rails.
+Fast iterations are essential to the development process: they allow for quickly removing bugs and other issues.
+This could directly impact security, not to mention user experience.
+And while we are on the topic of security - Rails has built-in security systems (e.g., ones for avoiding session hijacking or cross-site scripting), and it’s easy to add tested, reliable solutions written by the community.
+Finally, Rails can be easily integrated with another language to support fast computation (e.g., with Go).
+This way, a development team can do what they need to make their app unique without losing all the benefits of Rails.

 Fintech businesses that use Ruby on Rails on production